futurice/field-ops-guide/field-ops-guide.md

-# Field Ops Guide
+≤# Field Ops Guide

 ## Mission Briefing

 _In the beginning of a mission, check all the items on this list, succeed and live to see another adventure.
+You should be able to answer **yes** to each of the following questions, and only say **no** with a good reason._

-However, if the mission situation gets critical, start eating this guide from the first section towards the last.
+_However, if the mission situation gets critical, start eating this guide from the first section towards the last.
 Just remember to read & comprehend the pages before consuming them._

 ## Sales and Negotiation